apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 >If an authentication request is at least [X%] risky, take action to mitigate that risk.

-The functionality of this feature is **ENTIRELY** dependant upon collected statistics and authentication events in the past.
+The functionality of this feature is **ENTIRELY** dependent upon collected statistics and authentication events in the past.
 Without data, there is nothing to analyze and no risk to detect.

 Note that evaluation of attempts and mitigation of risks are all recorded in the audit log.

 <div class="alert alert-info"><strong>Adaptive Authentication</strong><p>
-If you need to preemptively evaluate authentication attempts based on various characterisitcs of the request, you may be interested in <a href="Configuring-Adaptive-Authentication.html">this guide</a> instead.</p></div>
+If you need to preemptively evaluate authentication attempts based on various characteristics of the request, you may be interested in <a href="Configuring-Adaptive-Authentication.html">this guide</a> instead.</p></div>

 ## Risk Calculation